 Finally, there were two areas in the motorhome where we needed threshold pieces that would allow a transition from the wood to carpeting since we left the carpeting in the cab and the bathroom (we plan on replacing the bathroom carpeting with Allure tile flooring in the future).
 We cut the threshold pieces to size, and used wood screws to attach the securely to floor.

-The whole project could be completed in one long day, though we divided it up into two short days of work.
+Installing vinyl flooring is a project that could be completed in one long day, though we divided it up into two short days of work.
 We now have a modern, easy-to-clean, comfortable floor in our Toyota Dolphin!